macfanatic/matrix-spiralizer/README.md

 I like the separation of responsibilities and test coverage being easy to understand.
 I like the familiarity of the file structure resembling a "real" application, with a console playground as well.

 4. What is not good about your solution?
-Memory usage could be improved with other means as mentioned above in limiting factors, and implementation does not currently work on a 2x4 matrix :(
+Memory usage could be improved with other means as mentioned above in limiting factors.

 ## Installation